IraqOfficial Name: Republic of Iraq

-Basic modern medical care and medicines are not widely available in Iraq.
+Medical Care: Basic modern medical care and medicines are not widely available in Iraq.
 Conflict has left some medical facilities non-operational and medical stocks and supplies severely depleted.
 The facilities in operation do not meet U.S. standards, and the majority lack medicines, equipment, and supplies.
 A limited number of companies facilitate medical evacuations.
-Blood banks exist in Iraq, though blood supply may not be sufficient in the event of an emergency.
+Blood banks exist in Iraq, though blood supply may not be sufficient in the event of an emergency and likely has not been tested under U.S. standards for infectious disease.
 In addition, many areas suffer rolling power outages and generators are not always available for back-up.

 Travel & Transportation

-AVIATION SAFETY OVERSIGHT: There is no direct commercial air service to the United States by carriers certificated in Iraq; however, the U.S. Federal Aviation Administration (FAA) has assessed the government of Iraq’s Civil Aviation Authority to be in compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+Aviation Safety Oversight: There is no direct commercial air service to the United States by carriers certificated in Iraq; however, the U.S. Federal Aviation Administration (FAA) has assessed the government of Iraq’s Civil Aviation Authority to be in compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 The Model Civil Aviation Safety Act and the Model Regulations are published by the FAA to assist governments in carrying out their aviation safety oversight responsibilities.
 Further information may be found on the FAA’s safety assessment page.
 The FAA prohibits U.S. civil flight operations over or within Iraq, with certain exceptions for overflights and other circumstances specified in Special Federal Aviation Regulation (SFAR) 77.
-In addition, travel for mission personnel through Basrah Airport remains unauthorized and travel through the Baghdad International Airport (BIAP) is limited.
+In addition, travel for mission personnel through Basrah Airport remains prohibited and travel through the Baghdad International Airport (BIAP) is limited.

 Assistance for U.S. Citizens